 T Levels are ideal if you have completed your GCSEs and want to get into a skilled job.
 This qualification will help ensure you build the knowledge and experience to get the job you want.
 T Levels are being developed in collaboration with employers and businesses so it means the skills learned match the industry requirements.

-Our Assistant Principal for Curriculum Sue Hannan talks about the range of T Levels offered at Furness College from 2021 and how an industry placement can lead students straight into the workplace.
+Our Assistant Principal for Curriculum Sue Hannan talks about the range of T Levels offered at Furness College and how an industry placement can lead students straight into the workplace.
 One T Level is equivalent to 3 A Levels and this qualification is suited to those who are clear on their career path and want to bring new ideas to employers as part of their qualification.

 Tell me more about the industry placement.